ejimeneztejero/TOMO3D_dev/README.md

 2. Run this file in terminal (bash install_new.sh).
 3. Compile in terminal with make.
 4. The new tt_inverse3d executable will appear in this build/ folder.
 Just remember to change in your .bashrc, the path to this executable.
-5. To run 2D data, add the -2 flag to the execution line in the script (it must be the first flag, to avoid problems).
+5. To run 2D data, add the -2 flag to the execution line in the script.
 It is not necessary to change anything else in the script originally prepared for tomo2D, nor to modify the 2D input data (just change the executable to tt_inverse3d and add the "-2" flag).
 The outputs will also be in 2D format.

 # TOMO3D_dev (Spanish)